hipe/tmx/fields/doc/issues/012-normal-normalization.md

     emit a single complaint expressing ("splaying") these missing required fields.

-    :[#here.theme-5] the reason we aggregate all these missing required fields into a collection and express them only at the end:
+    :[#here.J.2] (was :[#here.theme-5]) the reason we aggregate all these missing required fields into a collection and express them only at the end:

-      - if we did them piecemeal one-by-one as they happen, for most modality client implementations this "feels" too noisy, and it's such a common occurrence that it's not fair to require the implementation to aggregate summarize these emissions herself.

-      - if we withdraw at the first missing required field, then (for some modalities) it makes for a poor using experience, leaving the user to have to be notified one-by-one of each missing required field in a drawn-out, iterative manner.
+    if we withdrew from all further processing of the invocation at every first occurrence of a missing required field, for most modality client implementations this "feels" too clunky -- it either leaves the user with less information than is useful to see the "big picture" of the problem; or it puts too much onus on the client to implement UI explaining the "splay" of required fields.

     the final result is a boolean indicating whether everything's OK.
     WHEW!